-Cue: While conducting routine operations, the medical PLT (Role 1)/medical treatment PLT (Role 2) receives an OPORD from higher HQ to provide sick call services in support of the operational mission during large-scale combat operations.
+Cue: On order, the CO is to provide sick call services in support of the operational mission during large-scale combat operations.

 DANGER

 Leaders have an inherent responsibility to conduct Risk Management to ensure the safety of all Soldiers and promote mission accomplishment.